hadley/adv-r/docs-function.md

     arrange(mtcars, cyl, disp)
     arrange(mtcars, cyl, desc(disp))}

+Rd files are a special file format loosely based on latex.

 When you request documentation, R then converts this file into the display you're probably used to seeing:

 ![](arrange-html.png)